hotosm/chatmap/chatmap-api/README.md

 ## Setup

-You'll need a Redis server with messages (created by `chatmap-wa-connector`).
+You'll need a Redis server with messages (created by `chatmap-im-connector`).

 ## Install dependencies